Susan Denham: Chief Justice of Ireland

-On 4 July 2011, she was nominated by Taoiseach Enda Kenny to become Chief Justice of Ireland, she was appointed as Chief Justice by President Mary McAleese on 25 July 2011.
+On 4 July 2011, she was nominated by Taoiseach Enda Kenny to become Chief Justice of Ireland, and she was appointed as Chief Justice by President Mary McAleese on 25 July 2011.
 She was the first woman appointed to the office and as a member of the Church of Ireland, she was the first non-Catholic to hold the position.
-She was also the first graduate of Trinity College Dublin to have been appointed; Chief Justices have largely been graduates of University College Dublin.
+She was also the first graduate of Trinity College Dublin to have been appointed to the office; Chief Justices have largely been graduates of University College Dublin.
 She succeeded John L. Murray.

 During her tenure as Chief Justice, the Supreme Court issued suspended declarations of unconstitutionality for the first time.
-The possibility to delay the effect of a court declaration that a piece of legislation is contrary to the Constitution was first explored by Denham in A v Governor of Arbour Hill Prison.
+The possibility of delaying the effect of a court declaration that a piece of legislation is contrary to the Constitution was first explored by Denham in A v Governor of Arbour Hill Prison.
 The court first adopted this approach in N.V.H v Minister for Justice & Equality in May 2017.

 As Chief Justice, she oversaw changes in the operations of the Supreme Court and the courts generally.
 She oversaw the removal of the requirement for judges to wear wigs while hearing cases.
 In 2015, the Supreme Court sat outside Dublin for the first time since 1931, sitting in Cork.
 She corresponded with the Office of Public Works over the lack of heating in the Four Courts, threatening to cancel sittings if the issue was not resolved.
 She advocated for the inclusion of a new courtroom for the Supreme Court in plans to develop a new family court complex on Hammond Lane.

 In her capacity as Chief Justice, she oversaw the administration of the Presidential Declaration of Office at the inauguration of President Michael D. Higgins in Dublin Castle in November 2011.

-She retired from the position in July 2017, and was succeeded by Judge Frank Clarke.
+She retired from the position in July 2017 and was succeeded by Judge Frank Clarke.
 She was the third-longest serving Supreme Court judge ever at the time of her retirement.
 In her remarks on her retirement, she drew attention to the government's failure to institute a judicial council, having first attempted to persuade the government to establish one in 1997.